 Entire business models are being built around digital products.
 This is largely because they lack the production stresses of physical goods and the barrier to entry is lower, making it easier to launch, distribute and sell them online.

-But what should you sell?
+But how do you know what digital products to sell?
 In this guide, we’ll cover profitable digital product ideas and show how to successfully come up with and create your own products.

 Put simply, a digital product is an intangible item that is sold and shared online, without the need for traditional manufacturing or inventory.
 These products are consumed via electronic devices and most often come in the form of digital files or streamable content.